Volunteering with STARS

 We always need creative people who come with prior experience in the areas of grant research/writing, web design, periodic newsletters/flyers, logo and shirt designs, web postings and other marketing projects.
 You can assist us in promoting the adoptable animals at the Stratford Animal Control Facility, create promotional materials and utilize your talents/passions to help animals.

-Commitment Level: No Minimum Commitment, as needed basis as it relates to assigned projects
+Commitment Level: No Minimum Commitment, as needed basis as it relates to assigned projects.
+Please e-mail firstname.lastname@example.org if you are interested in being a creative consultant.

 Do you enjoy interacting with the public?
 Do you have stellar communication skills?
-Special Events Volunteers are needed to set up tables on behalf of STARS at shelter and local events and communicate information about our organization, answer questions, and sell merchandise.
+Events & organizational volunteers are needed to set up tables on behalf of STARS at the shelter and local events and communicate information about our organization, answer questions, and sell merchandise.
 Major responsibilities include hosting adoption events at the Stratford Animal Control Facility and booths at local festivals/animal awareness events, provide on-going announcements to radio/television and newspapers of events hosted by STARS, make/post flyers at various local businesses, organize fundraising activities (candy & tag sales, Fall Festival) to provide funding for food, medical care, and necessities for the animals impounded at the Stratford Animal Control Facility, attend Town Council meetings/work with town officials to request capital improvements for the Animal Control Facility and facilitate humane education programs for children.
+In addition, will help to keep the shelter clean with duties such as sorting through and putting away donations, organizing storage and closet areas, weeding and landscaping the grounds and more.

-Commitment Level: Long-term, minimum 4 hours per month of Special Events Activity.
+Commitment Level: Long-term, assigned a consistent 2 hour shift each week of Special Events & Organizational Activity.
 Attendance at Bi-monthly Volunteer Meetings

 Provide socialization, exercise, and basic training for the shelter dogs.
 Major responsibilities include moving dogs in and out of their kennels, walking dogs outdoors for exercise using the required equipment and appropriate handling, cleaning up after dogs while outside of their cages, and teaching basic obedience regularly and in a consistent manner in accordance with shelter training methods and policies.
 Dog Handlers must attend one hour of continuing education classes every month.
 Dog handlers must be able to safely handle large, strong dogs; must be comfortable working around and cleaning animal waste; must be able to bend and stoop.
-Those signing up for dog handling must be comfortable around all types of dogs and must commit to self study of the volunteer manual, policies and procedures at home.
-A one-time test and evaluation will be given at the completion of the 12 hours of training to ensure that each individual is capable of safely and independently performing the necessary dog handling functions.
-Test/Evaluations will be pass/fail.
-Those who fail will not be allowed to handle dogs and the test will not be given again.
+Those signing up for dog handling must be comfortable around all types of dogs and must commit to self-study of the volunteer manual, policies and procedures at home.
+A test and evaluation will be given at the completion of the 12 hours of training to ensure that each individual is capable of safely and independently performing the necessary dog handling functions.

-Commitment Level: Long-term, minimum 4 hours per month of Dog Handling Activity.
-1 Continuing Education Class per month, Attendance at Bi-monthly Volunteer Meetings
+Commitment Level: Long-term, assigned a consistent 2 hour shift each week of Dog Handling Activity.
+1 Continuing Education Class per month, Attendance at Bi-monthly Volunteer Meetings.

-Commitment Level: Long-term (minimum 6-month commitment), assigned 1.5 hour shift/week of Cat Handling Activity.
+Commitment Level: Long-term, assigned a consistent 2 hour shift each week of Cat Handling Activity.
 Attendance at Bi-monthly Volunteer Meetings